-Stockpiles of U.S. crude dropped for the second straight week, the Energy Information Administration reported.
+Stockpiles of U.S. oil inventories dropped for the second straight week, the Energy Information Administration reported.

 Oil prices remained higher following the report, with WTI futures climbing more than 3%.